niallroche/data-engineering-mlops/README.md

 ### 2. Build the Docker image:
 - Navigate to the root directory of the project.
 - Run the following command to build the Docker image.
+(Note that this command might require admin rights such as sudo)

 ```bash
 docker-compose build